Naming and other practices in Java source code.

 GJSC 5.2.3 Method names:

 Indeed, there is no One Correct Way to name test methods—or any method, for that matter.
-However, in this bootcamp, we add the following requirements:
+However, in this bootcamp, we add the following requirements on method (and test method) names:

 GJSC 5.2.5 Non-constant field names: